The-Marcy-Lab-School/se-unit-4/lesson-0-understanding_objects/README.md

 ## Essential Questions
 * What is encapsulation?
 Why do we use it?
 How do objects enable it?
 * How do objects encapsulate state?
 How do they encapsulate behavior?
-* How do we create _private data_ within JavaScript objects?
-What is the role of _accessor properties_?
 * What are factory functions and why are they useful?
+* What are examples of how we can create factory functions?

 ## Learning Assignments
 * **Reading:** Eloquent JavaScript - [Chapter 6: The Secret Life of Objects](https://eloquentjavascript.net/06_object.html) (stop at _Prototypes_ section)